eaudeweb/naaya/eggs/Naaya/Naaya/NaayaSurvey/README.txt

 		Email notifications
 		-------------------
-		When a respondent answers, the owner of the survey will receive a notification email, which includes a link to the newly added answer.
+		When a respondent answers, the owner of the survey can receive a notification email, which includes a link to the newly added answer.
+The notification can be enabled or disabled by using the "notify owner when someone takes the survey" setting.

 		After a survey is taken the authenticated respondents can receive an email notification with their answer by using the "Email me my answer" setting.
 In some cases, e.g. short surveys, it is desirable to let administrators disable notifications, while in other cases, e.g. large surveys, notifications should always be sent.
-This is why, the survey has a "notify respondents" setting (for administrators) with the following choices:
+This is why, the survey has an "email answer to respondents" setting (for administrators) with the following choices:
 		 * Always - a notification is always sent to respondents
 		 * Never - a notification is never sent to respondents
 		 * Let respondents choose (default is yes) - respondents can choose if they wish to receive a notification; the "Email me my answers" setting will be checked